 Visitors who first learned of Louisville from their Louisville Slugger baseball bats are pleased to see the giant bat that stands in downtown Louisville.
 It marks the spot where the Sluggers are made.

-As it has done for more than 130 years, the Kentucky Derby and associated events transform Louisville each spring.
-Visitors will find reminders of the city's signature event—dozens of theme-decorated horse models can be found on the sidewalks, in the gardens and in the entrances to some of the buildings.
+As it has done for almost 150 years, the Kentucky Derby and associated events transform Louisville each spring.
+Visitors will find reminders of the city's signature event everywhere—dozens of theme-decorated horse models can be found on the sidewalks, in the gardens and in the entrances to some of the buildings.

 Centered along the northern border of Kentucky, Louisville sits on the southeast bank of the Ohio River in the Bluegrass Region.
 However, don't look for blue grass when visiting—the term applies to a variety of grass originally used in the area's pastures.
 The soil is limestone based, and therefore rich in calcium, the secret to strong bones in slender Thoroughbred legs.
 Louisville is bordered by the river to the north and west, and it is surrounded by a ring of hills called the Knobs in all other directions.
 The area's rolling plateau becomes more rugged near Louisville, most evident as you drive along some of the major highways into the city center.

 Founded in 1778 by Revolutionary War hero George Rogers Clark, Louisville was named for King Louis XVI of France in appreciation for his assistance in the war.
 The city's river location has long been its key to growth.
 As the steamboat became a new mode of industrial transportation in the early 1800s, Louisville became a hive of industrial activity, and then an important supply and operations base for the Union army during the Civil War.
 Successive waves of immigrants from Ireland, Germany and Italy arrived in the city by riverboat, establishing a variety of businesses, including factories, breweries, restaurants and bars.